Lakshmi Bai: Motherless at 4 to Battlefield Warrior Against British Forces and Martyrdom at 30

 Nana Sahib was made the Peshwa of Gwalior.
 Rani Lakshmi Bai persuaded the leaders to get ready against a possible British attack, but in vain.
 On 16th June, the British attacked Gwalior.

 Lakshmi Bai walked through a jungle where she met a hermit in his hut.
-Hearing enemy soldiers rushing towards the hermit’s hut, she requested the hermit to set the hut on fire, so as to burn her.
+Hearing enemy soldiers rushing towards the hermit’s hut, she locked herself in the hut and requested the hermit to set it on fire.
 The hermit gave in to her request.
 Later, the locals cremated her body.
 It was after three days that the British captured Gwalior.

 Salute to Rani Lakshmi Bai!
 Jai Hind!!